XHENZ-FM: History

 XENZ-AM 570 received its concession on April 10, 1958.
 It was owned by Radio Impulsora de Culiacán, S.A., broadcasting with 1,000 watts day and 250 night.
 It was acquired by the current concessionaire in 1984.
 The 1990s saw XENZ move to 890 kHz with 10,000 watts during the day.

 XENZ migrated to FM in 2010 as XHENZ-FM 92.9.
 In December 2016, XHENZ and sister station XHWS-FM 102.5 were separated from Radiorama and flipped to MegaRadio formats, marking MegaRadio's second expansion in Sinaloa in just months after it had previously entered Mazatlán.
 As a result, XHENZ changed from La Sinaloense to Magia Digital keeping a Regional Mexican format.
 XHENZ then broke from XHWS and became Los 40 Culiacán in Jume 2017.

-The concession for XHENZ expired in a unknown date and the station ceased broadcasting on June 30, 2025.
+The concession for XHENZ expired on an unknown date and the station ceased broadcasting on June 30, 2025.
 It was also the first time in the state of Sinaloa to go off the air, the other is XHEMOS-FM 94.1 in Los Mochis.